I’m Jon, a home networking expert. I’ve used both traditional and mesh routers and made this guide to help you decide which is best for you.

 Mesh systems are also user-friendly and offer the latest in router technology, which should serve you well for years to come.

-When it comes to mesh Wi-Fi Vs. router Wi-Fi, the best option for your home comes down to the size of your home and the devices you need internet access on.
+When it comes to mesh Wi-Fi Vs. router Wi-Fi, the best option for your home comes down to the size of your home and the number of devices you need internet access on.

 For large homes and households with tons of connected devices, a mesh Wi-Fi system can be vital to accessing the internet quickly and easily.

-Meanwhile, smaller households with fewer connected devices can get by with a traditional router and save a bunch of money in the process.
+Meanwhile, smaller households and apartments with fewer connected devices can get by with a traditional router and save a bunch of money in the process.

 Now that you’re armed with the knowledge you need to select the best router for your home, check out our guide to the best routers around!